selesse/codejam2012/README.md

  6 Once the Go button is pressed you can press the Reports button after the trading session to send the transaction report to Silanis.

+Notes:

+The reason why we have created the RelayServer is because a simple jQuery request to Silanis gave us a cross-origin resource sharing (CORS) issue.

+We couldn't use curl on our server side due to app restriction settings on Google App Engine (we messed up packaging, hence the whole Eclipse)...

+We couldn't send the request to Silanas and get the response purely through JavaScript, so we tried to figure out another way to do it.

+A proxy server (RelayServer) was thus implemented to accept the jQuery request from our application and send the request to Silanis using the curl system command.
+We were able to actually get the data from the client, get the response from Silanis, but failed at giving the ceremony ID to the client.

+You can see this if you just run the server and it printlns the ceremony id, but there's a JSON error.

 Assumptions:

 The behaviour of managers assumes that sell transactions can take place before